Queuni/Match3-Core/README.md

 - Adjust buffer size for the stream reader to reduce memory usage

 - Remove deprecated CLI flag and update docs to use the new option

+- Remove the feature flag now that the feature is fully rolled out